Detail - Untitled, illustration, Mick Harding, 2023, image courtesy of the artist.

 Gavin Somers, ACMI Executive Director of First Nations, Equity & Social Policy

-The ACMI First Nations Welcome Installation will draw inspiration from an untitled 2023 artwork featuring seven of Mick’s illustrations, that depict plants, wildlife and the elements in the style of the artist’s iconic south-eastern geometric patterns.
-Aiming to capture a dynamic and energetic spirit, the animation will present motifs such as a flowing river, swirling wind and a flying cockatoo, accompanied by an original soundscape featuring sounds of Country and singing in traditional language.
+The ACMI First Nations Welcome Installation draws inspiration from an untitled 2023 artwork featuring seven of Mick’s illustrations, that depict plants, wildlife and the elements in the style of the artist’s iconic south-eastern geometric patterns.
+Capturing a dynamic and energetic spirit, the animation presents motifs such as a flowing river, swirling wind and a flying cockatoo, accompanied by an original soundscape featuring sounds of Country and singing in traditional language.

 Untitled, illustration, Mick Harding, 2023, image courtesy of the artist.
 Artist Mick Harding.
 Image courtesy of Scott Cardwell.